rfortherestofus/blog/dont-label-everything/dont-label-everything.md

 When making data viz in R, it’s easy to think that adding label to everything will make your charts easier to understand.
 This is rarely the case.
-Instead, when making charts, maps, etc with ggplot, your best bet is to label judiciously.
+Instead, when making charts, maps, etc with ggplot, your best bet is to label smartly.
 Only labeling the most important pieces of your data viz ensures that your audience will grasp what you want them to grasp.
 In this blog post, I’ll show you how to use smart labeling in ggplot to help your audience understand your graphs.

 ## An example